premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 Both the methods are used to format String and the key difference is that `format()` method returns a formatted String while the `printf(`) method prints the formatted String to console.
 So, if you need a formatted String, use the `format()` method and if you want to print the string use `printf()` method.

  </blockquote>

 </details>

 ---

-25. Whcih method is to remove white space from String in Java?
+25. Which method is to remove white space from String in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)